 During our years of living overseas, we have been both frequent dinner party guests and hosts in various countries and cultures.
 Our own rituals evolved from naive beginnings.
-But we improved with creativity, time and practice.
+But we improved with creativity and practice.

-When we first began to invite guests for dinner, I needed guidance to learn and perfect one decent dish to cook.
-[Two Non Cooks Saved by the Brazilians] After that, I shifted into doing-everything-mode; the guest list, menu planning, shopping, prepping, cooking, creating the ambience, serving and finally…retreating into a Zen moment of clean up.
+When we first began inviting guests to dinner, I needed guidance to learn one decent party dish to cook.
+[Two Non Cooks Saved by the Brazilians] After that I shifted into doing-everything-mode; the guest list, menu planning, shopping, prepping, cooking, creating the ambience, serving and finally…retreating into a Zen moment of clean up.

-Gradually, and gratefully, we changed our entertaining routine.
+Gradually, and gratefully, the entertaining routine evolved into a shared partnership.
 My husband began cooking for dinner parties.
 He planned menus, shopped for ingredients, selected the wine, did most of the cooking and serving.

-Left to my preferred activities, I prepared the table, carefully, on the day.
+Left to my preferred activities, I carefully prepared the table.
 Sometimes layering antique linens that belonged to my mother and grandmother.
 Filling tiny vases with small flowers or vines, alternating them with candles down the middle of the table.
-Scattering glass beads randomly, to reflect the candlelight.
+Scattering glass beads to reflect the candlelight.

-Later, when echoes of departing guests drifted away, I stayed up late to put the kitchen in order, listening to favorite tunes.
-Then, lights off, I sipped a last bit of wine as candlelight faded in the living room, recalling the best parts of the evening.
+After echoes of departing guests drifted away, I stayed up late to put the kitchen in order listening to favorite tunes on high volume.
+Then, lights off, I sipped a last bit of wine in fading candlelight and remembered the best parts of the evening.

 My current mentor of all things culinary is Gabrielle Hamilton, owner and chef of Prune Restaurant in the East Village, New York City.
 Her memoir, Blood, Bones, and Butter, was a gift to me several years ago by my daughter.
 Since then, I have gone to Prune every time we find ourselves in NYC.
 Twice, late at night, I have seen Gabrielle climb the stairs from the basement kitchen and hurry out the door as diners lingered over conversation and dessert.
 Once, she stopped to briefly say hello and signed a copy of her book.

 I have read Hamilton’s description about the art of a grown-up dinner party.
-Her words depict not only a vision of a perfect dinner but some advice for the perfect guest, too.
+Her words depict not only a vision of a perfect dinner but also some advice for the perfect guest.

-Gabrielle’s words from a NYT series of articles published October 2017 are in italics preceded by her initials, GH, followed by my thoughts and experiences.
+Gabrielle’s words from a New York Times series of articles published October 2017 are in bold italics preceded by her initials, GH.
+They are followed by my own thoughts and experiences.

 GH: To me it has always been clear that a dinner party is about what is said, not what is eaten.
 There would always be wine and salad and bread and stew: chocolate and fruit and nuts and sparkling cold duck.
 But those were just the props — the conduits for funny and real and meaningful conversation; the set pieces of a lively, engaged, lingering old-school dinner party.
 The one that I have been chasing ever since…

-WCU: I believe the best dinner parties are the ones you think about in the wee hours afterward.
-When guests have departed, before candles have been snuffed and you tumble into slumber, there are precious moments of remembering everything from mishaps such as trying to cut into underdone chicken breasts rolled in pistachio nuts or our friend Alec’s chronic clumsiness [Taiwan Green-Marble Pesto] or the philosophical exchange of ideas during a group study of Joseph Campbell’s Power of Myth interviews with Bill Moyer.
-For me, this is the way a good party night should end–in a quiet, candle lit room reflecting on the communion of spirits present around the table hours earlier.
+The art of good conversation and story telling is central to a successful party of any kind.
+I also believe the best dinner parties are the ones you think about afterward.
+When guests have departed, before candles are snuffed for the night and you head to bed, there are a few moments spent remembering everything from mishaps [such as our friend Alec’s kitchen clumsiness Taiwan Green-Marble Pesto] or ideas exchanged during a group study of Joseph Campbell’s Power of Myth interviews.
+Optimally, this is the way a good party night should end–in a quiet, candle lit room reflecting on the spirit of friends present around the table hours earlier.

-Conversely, if you are a guest, “debriefing” is the perfect transition while you head home.
-Once, in a taxi, we laughed long and hard about an awkward departure where we were suddenly offered orange juice on a silver tray followed immediately by our coats.
+For guests, “debriefing” is the perfect transition while returning home.
+Once, my husband and I laughed out loud during a taxi ride in Paris about the enforced departure from our host’s home.
+We were offered orange juice on a silver tray followed immediately by our coats.
 Buh-bye now.

 GH: …But there were always, also, a couple of guests who knew exactly what to do.
 Who never arrived too early but allowed you a 10-minute breather just past the hour they were expected.
 Who never just plopped their paper cone of bodega flowers on the kitchen prep table in the middle of your work but instinctively scanned the cabinets for a vase and arranged the gerbera daisies then and there.
 They found the trash and put the wrapping in it, leaving your counters clean and your nascent friendship secured for eternity.
 When less-experienced guests arrived, those perfect friends guided them quickly to the bedroom to stash their coats and bags so they wouldn’t sling them willy-nilly over the backs of the chairs at the dinner table I had spent a week setting.

-WCU: There is cultural variety in correct “arrival times” at dinner parties.
-Americans are almost always exactly on time, unless they follow Hamilton’s ten-minute rule.
-Europeans generally adhere to a 20-30 minute-late rule.
+There is cultural variety in correct “arrival times” to dinner parties.
+Americans are almost always on time, unless they follow Hamilton’s ten-minute rule.
+Europeans generally adhere to a 20-30 minute-late ritual.
 They also thoughtfully send flowers in advance so there isn’t the scurry to trim stems, arrange, and find a vase while other dinner prep is going on.
 I love this idea.
 But if you haven’t pre-planned, then be the guest who knows how to put flowers in a container without leaving a mess.

 GH: I’ve always been against the insistent, well-meaning cleanup brigade that convenes in the kitchen before anybody has even digested.
 Those people who are pushing back their chairs and clearing the dessert plates from the table just as you are squeezing the oily tangerine peels into the flames to watch the blue shower of sparks, who are emptying all the ashtrays just as you are dipping your finger in the wine and then running it around the rim of your wineglasses to make tones like those from a monastery in Tibet.
 When I invite you over, I mean it.
 I mean: Sit down.
 I will take care of you.
 I will buy the food and get the drinks and set the table and do the cooking, and I will clean up after.
 And when I come to your house, you will do the same.
 I will get to have the honor of being a guest.
 To perfectly show up, 10 minutes after the appointed time, with a bottle in hand for you, to bring my outgoing, conversational self, my good mood, my appetite, and to then enjoy all that is offered to me, and to then get my coat at the very end and leave without having lifted a finger.
 It is just the greatest thing of all time…

-WCU: This is my pièce de résistance, the centerpiece of all parties.
-I truly believe that invited guests should be the King and Queen of Everything.
-They should not clear plates or stack dishes or put away leftover food or wipe kitchen counters.
+This is my pièce de résistance, the centerpiece of all parties.
+Invited guests should be the King and Queen of Everything.
+They should not clear plates or stack dishes or put away leftover food or wipe down kitchen counters.
 They have been invited to be taken care of, to feel special.
 A guest need only bring an appetite, a good sense of humor, and their best “conversational self”.

-WCU: About the wine…In Taipei, we had an experience that clearly marked cultural differences around wine and a meal.
-Seated in the dining room of a Chinese family home, the first bottle of red wine was a 1953 Château Lafite Rothschild which had been “breathing” on a side table before gently poured into each glass.
+About the wine…When living in Taipei, Taiwan we had an experience of marked East/West differences around wine and a meal.
+Seated in the dining room of our Chinese host’s home, the first bottle of red wine was a 1953 Château Lafite Rothschild which had been “breathing” on a side table before gently poured into each glass.
 A brief toast, then the tasting which was velvety, delicate and delicious.
-There was a pasta course generously garnished with white truffles our host had imported from Italy.
+There was a pasta course generously garnished with white truffles imported from Italy.
 He proposed another toast.
 This time he held his wine glass with both hands and looked directly at my husband, who followed his example but held his glass slightly lower to show respect.
-They executed a perfect “ganbei”, the Chinese toast of draining glasses until empty.
-It was a time-and-place cultural experience, but a bit tragic, too.
-This old vintage Bordeaux wine, which we were privileged to drink once in our lives, was downed like a beer on a hot day.
+Then they executed a perfect “ganbei”, the traditional Chinese toast of draining glasses until empty.
+It was a time-and-place cultural experience, but tragic, too.
+This vintage Bordeaux wine, which we were privileged to drink once in our lives, was downed like a beer on a hot day.

 A dinner party doesn’t require formality.
 As Hamilton says, throw them often, even with reckless abandon.
 It’s about getting people together.
-We often entertain by making homemade pizza topped with arugula, served with champagne for Sunday night supper.
-There could be placemats instead of tablecloths or bare wood with a colorful Asian tapestry running down the table length.
+We love hosting an informal dinner of homemade pizza topped with arugula and served with champagne for Sunday night supper.
+There could be placemats instead of tablecloths or bare wood with a colorful tapestry down the middle of the table.
 Candles always.
 [Kindle Some Candlelight]

 GH: …Set the table.
 Arrange the chairs.
 Even if you can now afford real flowers, trudge across a field for a morning anyway collecting attractive branches and grasses to arrange down the center of the table — it will put you right.
 Roast the rabbits and braise the lentils, and clean the leeks and light all the candles.
 Even now, someone may get a little lit on the red wine and want to do a shot.
 But that may be just what your dinner party needs…When your kids come downstairs to say good night, give them a glimpse of something unforgettable.

-Our children are adults now and the best ones to tell what they remember about growing up overseas.
-Yet, I believe they might recall coming home from their own night out with friends to a dining room full of adults well known to them, backlit with candles, open bottles of wine, empty dessert plates and coffee cups and, always, the lingering aura of good friendship and conversation around a table.
+Our children are adults now and the best ones to say what they remember about growing up overseas.
+I believe they might recall coming home, from their own night out, to a dining room full of adults known to them, backlit with candles, open bottles of wine, empty dessert plates and drained coffee cups and, always, the lingering aura of good friendship around a table.

 I can’t say whether this memory is unforgettable to them.
-But, to me, it is imprinted forever–the communion of good people around a grown-up table.
+But it is indelible in my mind as the communion of wonderful people around a grown-up table.